mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 where the kernel comes up with a minimum set of compiled-in drivers, and where additional modules are loaded from initrd.

-In a nutshell, initrd is a bootstrap in RAM that allows the Kernel to get access to the 'real' rootfs.
+initrd is primarily intedned to be a bootstrap in RAM that allows the Kernel to get access to the 'real' rootfs, but we can also use it to simply boot the Kernel without providing a rootfs.

 We will see how we can create an initrd in the subsequent paragraphs.

-The mainstone default configuration is fairly minimal, and we will need to add initrd support by activating the BLK_DEV_INITRD configuration option.
+The mainstone default configuration is fairly minimal, and we will need to add a few options to suppor tthese two boot modes.

+First, we need to add initrd support by activating the BLK_DEV_INITRD configuration option.

+Second, we need to add SD cards support for the mainstone board, that belongs to the PXA family.
+The driver is called MultiMedia card card driver for PXA, and it requires Direct Memory Access: we will therefore need to select MMC, MMC_PXA, DMADEVICES and PXA_DMA.

 We also need to activate the AEABI configuration to make sure the Kernel uses the latest ARM EABI convention.
 As per the Linux Kernel documentation: